Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

     - ``max-results`` - The maximum number of features to return.
     - ``types`` - The feature types to query.
     - ``filter`` - A filter string that filters features based on attributes.
 Can be provided more than once.
 Multiple filters are combined using logical AND.
 See below for more details on the filter format.
     - ``namefilter`` - A filter string that filters features based on all name attributes (en & fr).
 Multiple namefilters can be provided.
-If multiple are provided they are combined using logical OR.
+If multiple are provided, they are combined using logical OR.
 See below for more details on namefilter.

 |ftstype|